Optimal State-Space Reduction for Pedigree Hidden Markov Models: Problem Description

 \subsection{Emission Property}

 The Markov property is not enough to ensure that the HMM based on Markov chain $Y_t$ has the same likelihood as the HMM for $X_t$.
 In order to ensure this, we introduce a property on the emission probabilities, namely that all the elements in one orbit must have identical emission probabilities.
-We call these orbits the emisison partition, since they are induced by the emission probability.
+We call these orbits the emission partition, since they are induced by the emission probability.
 In order to define this object, we need to introduce some more notation.

-Recall that $R_x$ is the inheritance graph for inheritance path $x$.
+Recall that $R_x$ is the inheritance graph for inheritance vector $x$.
 The relationship structures we wish to preserve are the IBD relationships on the individuals of interest $I$.
+Relationships on individuals translate to relationships between their alleles.
 Let $I_m$ be the maternal alleles of all the individuals of interest and $I_p$ be the paternal alleles of all the individuals of interest.
-The inheritance graph $R_x$ is a forest of trees; let $CC(R_x)$ refer to the connected components of $R_x$ which are labeled with $I_m \cup I_p$.
+The inheritance graph $R_x$ is a forest; let $CC(R_x)$ refer to the connected components of $R_x$ which are labeled with $I_m \cup I_p$.
 The same-labeled connected components induce a partition

-We call the parition $\{D_x | \forall x\}$ the identity states, since it indicates a particular identity-by-descent (IBD) relationship among the labeled individuals.
+We call the partition $D := \{D_x | \forall x\}$ the identity states, since it indicates a particular identity-by-descent (IBD) relationship among the labeled individuals.
 These have been well studied~\cite{Jacquard1972,Thompson1974,Karigl1982}.

 Looking at a small example, containing two siblings who are the individuals of interest and their two parents, we see that the identity states are: